 How to play F major first inversion?

-To play the first inversion of the F major piano chord, start with A as the lowest note.
-Next, play C above it and finally add F as the highest note.
+To play the first inversion, start with A as the lowest note.
+Next, add C above it and finally add F as the highest note.
 This gives the chord a fresh sound that’s great for smooth transitions between chords.

 For the right hand, use these fingers: